Domain-Generalizable Multiple-Domain Clustering: Experiments

-{\bf Comparison with other methods\quad} To evaluate the capabilities of our model, we focus on the following scheme: train the model using $d$ unlabelled source domains, then evaluate our model on the unseen and unlabelled target domain.
-We compare our approach to several recently proposed deep learning-based models for multi-domain clustering.
+{\bf Baselines\quad} To evaluate the capabilities of our model, we focus on the following scheme: train the model using $d$ unlabelled source domains, then evaluate our model on the unseen and unlabelled target domain.
+We compare our approach to several recently proposed deep learning-based clustering models for multi-domain data.
+Our implementation details appear in Appendix \ref{supp:implementation_details}.

-When evaluating Office31 and Officehome datasets, we compare with the baselines from \cite{DBLP:journals/corr/abs-2008-04646}: popular deep clustering papers Invariant Information Clustering for Unsupervised Image Classification and Segmentation (IIC) \cite{DBLP:journals/corr/abs-1807-06653}, and DeepCluster \cite{DBLP:journals/corr/abs-1807-05520}.
-Importantly, they were both trained directly on the target domain before predicting the clusters. \citet{DBLP:journals/corr/abs-2008-04646} used two variations of IIC.
-Specifically, IIC-Merge involves training IIC on all domains, including the target domain; IIC+DIAL: IIC, which contains a domain-specific batch norm layer jointly trained on all domains.
-Continuous DA: continuous domain adaptation strategy used in \cite{DBLP:journals/corr/abs-1903-07062} using the method presented in \cite{DBLP:journals/corr/abs-2008-04646} denoted as Adaptive Clustering of Images under Domain Shift (ACIDS), i.e., train on $d$ domains, adapt on the target domain and then test on the target domain.
+When evaluating Office31 and Officehome datasets, we compare with ACIDS \citep{DBLP:journals/corr/abs-2008-04646}, Invariant Information Clustering for Unsupervised Image Classification and Segmentation (IIC) \citep{DBLP:journals/corr/abs-1807-06653}, and DeepCluster \citep{caron2018deep}.
+Importantly, they were trained directly on the target domain before predicting the clusters.
+We further compare two variations of IIC, specifically, IIC-Merge involves training IIC on all domains, including the target domain; IIC+DIAL: IIC, which contains a domain-specific batch norm layer jointly trained on all domains.
+We further compare to continuous domain adaptation (Continuous DA) \citep{DBLP:journals/corr/abs-1903-07062}, which trains on $d$ domains, then adapted and tested on the target domain.
 Note that all the former baselines compared with our work were trained on the target domain.
-We added another baseline, training MoCoV2 on all the source domains and then fitting the $K$-means clustering algorithm on the target domain.
+We added another baseline, training MoCoV2 on all the source domains and fitting the $K$-means clustering algorithm on the target domain.

-On PACS dataset, we also compared ourselves to BrAD \cite{DBLP:journals/corr/abs-2112-02300} with various amounts of source domain labels.
+On the PACS dataset, we also compared to BrAD \citep{harary2022unsupervised} with various amounts of source domain labels.
 This comparison is very challenging as we do not use any class labels.
+Evaluation on DomainNet \citep{peng2019moment} was done following the protocol for UDG introduced in \cite{zhang2021domain}.
+Our method does not utilize labels compared to other methods, which use 1\% source domain labels.